Redpoint Logo

 Omnichannel is, quite simply, impossible without the real-time capability of activating a golden record with a next-best-action.
 In-line analytics, machine learning, and self-training models breathe life into a golden record by turning customer data into insights in the timeframe needed to take action and engage with a customer in the perfect cadence.

 Because models re-train themselves based on current data – as opposed to a simple data refresh – real-time predictive models prevent model decay and guarantee that there is no latency between ingestion and activation.
-An intelligent orchestration layer of a CEH packages a next-best-action for the marketer, based on the real-time decision of the intent model.
+An intelligent orchestration layer of a CDP packages a next-best-action for the marketer, based on the real-time decision of the intent model.
 The next-best-action is instantly accessible, giving marketing a single point of control over data, decisions, and interactions from which to navigate the omnichannel customer journey.

 The key to real time in this context future-proofing an omnichannel approach is that models do not have to be re-built or re-coded to avoid decay; a hands-off approach ensures that a next-best-action is always tuned to the exact moment in the customer’s journey that will produce an optimal outcome.